-- (b) For each ordinary hour worked, a part-time employee must be paid the minimum-ordinary hourly rate for their classification. - (c) Before commencing part-time employment the employee and employer must agree on the hours worked each day, which days of the week the employee will work and the actual starting and finishing times each day. - (d) Any agreed variation to the hours of work will be recorded in writing. - (e) All time worked in excess of the agreed hours will be paid in accordance with clause 14-Overtime.
+- 10.1 A part-time employee is: - (a) engaged to work an average of less than 38 ordinary hours per week; and - (b) receives, on a pro rata basis, equivalent pay and conditions to those of full-time employees who do the same kind of work. - 10.2 For each ordinary hour worked, a part-time employee must be paid the ordinary hourly rate for their classification. - 10.3 Before commencing part-time employment the employee and employer must agree on the hours worked each day, which days of the week the employee will work and the actual starting and finishing times each day. - 10.4 Any agreed variation to the hours of work will be recorded in writing. - All time worked in excess of the agreed hours will be paid in accordance with clause 19-Overtime.

-6.4 Casual employees
+11. Casual employees